kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Transition to Pretrained Models

-Training requires data.
+Training requires data
-Pretrained models reduce effort.
+Pretrained models reduce effort
 Next we examine modern NLP tools

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.